ghonzo/huegonaught/README.md

 # Huegonaught

 A utility to turn off [Hue](https://www.philips-hue.com/en-us) lights when some other light(s) become unreachable.
-The horribly embarrasing name of the project comes from:
+The horribly embarrassing name of the project comes from:
 * **Hue** - works with Hue lights
 * **Go** - written in Go
 * **Naught** - turns lights off